But He Never Hit Me: Divorce for Neglect, Emotional, and Financial Abuse

 Do You Need Support?
 I’d like to invite you to my private Facebook group, “Life-Saving Divorce for Separated or Divorced Christians.”
 This is a group for women and men of faith who have walked this path, or are considering it.
 Allies and people helpers are also welcome.
 Just click the link above and ANSWER the 3 QUESTIONS.

+Are you going through a life-saving divorce?
 I’d like to invite you to my private Facebook group, “Life-Saving Divorce for Separated or Divorced Christians.”
 Just click the link and ANSWER the 3 QUESTIONS.
 This is a group for women and men of faith who have walked this path, or are considering it.
-Supporters and people helpers are also welcome.
-I’ve written a book about spiritual abuse and divorce for Christians.
-Also, sign up for my email list below.
+Allies and people helpers are also welcome.
+I’ve also written a book about spiritual abuse and divorce for Christians.
+You may also sign up for my email list below.

 50 MOST POPULAR BLOG POSTS